skip to content

 Labor force status by gender

-The labor force participation rate for women was 64.9% in September, which was up 0.2 points from one year ago.
-The employment to population was 62.9% in September, down 0.2 points from one year ago.
-The unemployment rate was 3.1% in September and was up 0.5 points over the year.
+The labor force participation rate for women was 64.8% in October, which was the same as one year ago.
+The employment to population was 62.8% in October, down 0.2 points from one year ago.
+The unemployment rate was 3.1% in October and was up 0.3 points over the year.

 Table 6.
 Labor Force Indicators by Gender, Minnesota, 12-month Moving Average